 Food Environment Atlas

 Food environment factors—such as store/restaurant proximity, food prices, food and nutrition assistance programs, and community characteristics—interact to influence food choices and diet quality.
-Research has been documenting the complexity of these interactions, but more research is needed to identify causal relationships and effective policy interventions.
+These interactions are complex and more research is needed to identify causal relationships and effective policy interventions.

 The objectives of the Atlas are: